- What are the two parts of Purpose

 Expanding the purpose includes providing details such as how often the reader should interact with the patient, what specific activities they should support the patient with etc.

-Using our three examples, notice how the sample sentenced below expand on the initial reason for writing:
+Using our three examples, notice how the sample sentences below expand on the initial reason for writing:

 Her non-fasting blood sugars are 7-8mmol/L, but her fasting blood sugar levels are usually in the 16+ range, which is high.
 Therefore, I am referring her to you for your specialist advice.